Audio Description (aka Video Description)

 The FCC requires video description be provided by the top 5 broadcast networks and top 5 non-broadcast networks.
 Section 508 requires government video to be described.
 VITAC provides this service to both producers and networks, offering:

-See our sample below, created with the help of VITAC partner Audio Description Associates, LLC.
+See our sample above, created with the help of VITAC partner Audio Description Associates, LLC.

 Contact us or request a quote to learn how VITAC can help you add description to your video.